 t is written, “This is the Word of the Lord” (Jeremiah 46:1).
 The Bible is not just a collection of God’s words.
-It is, in fact, the very Word of God!
-It is written in Psalm 138:2 that God magnified His Word even above His Name.
+It is the very Word of God!
+In fact, the most literal translation of Psalm 138:2 states that God’s Word is as weighty as His Name.
 It is that important!
 There is no book in the world like the Bible.
 It has the power to transform your life, and it is filled with inexhaustible wealth.
 However, the source of power and wealth is not found on the written page, but in a person.
 That person is Jesus Christ—The Word who became flesh and made His dwelling with us (John 1:1-14).
 Let’s see what is written in the Bible about the Bible.

 1. The Bible was inspired by the Holy Spirit: